rancher/rancher-docs/shared-files/_glossary.md

         <b>Versions:</b> Rancher v2.6.5 and later
     </p>
     <dd>
-        When describing navigation within Rancher, the section of the Rancher UI where you manage Helm chart repositories.
+        When describing navigation within Rancher, the section of the Rancher UI where you manage Helm charts and Helm chart repositories.
 In earlier versions of Rancher, this section was called <i>Apps & Marketplace</i>, or <i>Catalogs</i>.
     </dd>
     <p>
         <b>Synonyms:</b> <i>Apps & Marketplace, Catalogs</i>